MelakuDemeke/printf/README.md

 |%X                 | Unsigned hexadecimal integer (capital letters)|
 |%%                 | a percent sign |

-Table 1.1 Partial List of Specifiers and their output.

 In this project,  task 0, 1, 2 and 3 shows us how each conversion specifiers are handled by printf().

 Other Format tags prototypes of printf() are [width][flags][.precision] and [length].